rmsk2/F256_Mandelbrot/README.md

 to choose an iteration depth.
 I use typically a depth of 24.
 Larger values give a more precise result but lead to longer calculation times.
 On the other hand when zooming into the intereseting parts of the set the iteration depth also has to increase, because otherwise the potentially colourful parts simply remain black.
-Try for instance real part `00.4e6604` and imaginary part `00.641bc1` at a zoom level of 4 and an interation depth of 64.
-After the calculation is finished the program waits for a key press and after that asks if the resulting picture should be saved or not.
+Try for instance real part `00.4e6604` and imaginary part `00.641bc1` at a zoom level of 4 and an interation depth of 64 and calculate the picture with a lower iteration depth to see the difference.
 A calculation can be interrupted at any time by pressing a key.
 It is resumed if you press any key but `n` otherwise it is cancelled.
+After the calculation is finished the program waits for a key press and after that asks if the resulting picture should be saved or not.

 Following that the program asks if you want to zoom into the set.
 If that question is answered with `y`es a rectangle is shown which can be moved with the cursor keys.
 Use `i` (zoom `i`n) to shrink the size of this rectangle or `o` (zoom `o`ut) to enlarge it again.
 When you press `Return`